wp-plugins/reorder-entry-images/README.txt

 Contributors: Vayu
 Tags: attachments, images, reorder, sort, entry, post, custom post types, page, drag & drop Requires at least: 3.4
-Tested up to: 3.9.2
+Tested up to: 4.0
-Stable tag: 1.0.4
+Stable tag: 1.0.5
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Get all the attachments (images only) that belong to a post or a page and display them in a list.
+Get all the attachments (images only) that belong to a post, a page or post-type and display them in a list.
 This list can be reordered by drag and drop.

 == Description ==